 Clark County detention is dedicated to the development and maintenance of a safe environment (both community and facility) with a strong pro-social peer and staff culture, which is reflected in the philosophy.
 Teamwork with correctional staff is a vital part of a successful and effective program.
 Staff tend to know detained youth well from daily contact, and more communication with the youth than treatment providers may have.
 Working in a correctional setting can also present with considerable work related stress.
 As mental health professionals, we strive to support the wellness of the organization as a whole, which can positively impact a variety of variables which result in a healthier detention culture.
-Resident/Clinician may collaborate with staff and managers in detention to reinforce a consistent program philosophy, support trauma informed initiatives, discuss environmental and/or programmatic alternatives, and provide training to staff around adolescent mental health issues and general wellness.
+Resident/ Clinician may collaborate with staff and managers in detention to reinforce a consistent program philosophy, support trauma informed initiatives, discuss environmental and/or programmatic alternatives, and provide training to staff around adolescent mental health issues and general wellness.

-4. HELPS (Helping, Education, Listening, Planning, Supporting)

-The HELPS program is an outreach intervention at Clark County Juvenile Court, established in 2018.
+4. HELPS (Helping, Education, Listening, Planning, Supporting) The HELPS program is an outreach intervention at Clark County Juvenile Court, established in 2018.
 The HELPS program is designed to help families build their knowledge, increase family connections, provide important resource information and reduce recidivism.
-This program invites low risk offenders and a parent/ guardian/ connected adult to psychoeducational seminars in collaboration with community partners.
-Sessions are designed to be interactive and activity based.
-Resident/Clinicians will have opportunities to assist in program development, facilitation of monthly seminars, and engagement with community partners.
+This program invites low risk offenders and a parent/ guardian/ connected adult to will have opportunities to assist in program development, facilitation of monthly seminars, and engagement with community partners.